freevrrpd

 priorities

-- THe same host can be both a SLAVE and MASTER at the same time for
+- The same host can be both a SLAVE and MASTER at the same time for

-different VRIDs.
+different VRIDs

-- Automatic downgrade to BACKUP state if the MASTER returns to service.
+- Automatic downgrade to BACKUP state if the MASTER returns to service

-- Support of netmasks for virtual IP addresses.
+- Support of netmasks for virtual IP addresses

 freevrrpd

-reads its configuration data from
+reads its configuration data

-lines are interpreted as comments.
+'#' and empty lines are interpreted as comments.

 The possible keywords and their meanings are as follows (note that

-keywords and arguments are cas-sensitive):
+keywords and arguments are case-sensitive):

 serverid